First Steps with Arducam CSI Camera Module 5MP OV5640

 Please disconnect any power and USB cables from the board before connecting the flat cable to the MIPI-CSI bus to avoid any damage to the camera!

-Connect the camera to the Dahlia Development Board, assuring that the flat cable contacts are on the correct side, as indicated in the figures below.
+Connect the camera to the Dahlia Carrier Board, assuring that the flat cable contacts are on the correct side, as indicated in the figures below.

 - For the Dahlia Carrier Board, the MIPI-CSI Camera interface is on connector X16.